faws-vcs/faws/README.md

-sync objects between local and remote repositories pull         download a remote into the current directory shadow       download the minimum number of objects to checkout a specific commit/tree/file object, creating a "shadow" of the repository
+sync objects between local and remote repositories pull         download a remote into the current directory shadow       download the minimum portion of a remote necessary to checkout a specific commit or other object

 manage repository state
   init         create an empty repository in the current directory